 You can invite ladybugs to your garden by using pollinating flowers, like alyssum, fennel marigolds and others.
-Ladybugs will eat both insects and pollens, so planting your garden with their food will naturally attract them.
+Ladybugs will eat both insects and pollen, so planting your garden with their food will naturally attract them.

 If you have a greenhouse and you’re growing in the warmer months, this also means inviting the ladybugs into your greenhouse by keeping screens off and using flowers.
-Yes, this does allow the bad bugs to come in as well, but in our experience the bad bugs are likely getting in one way or another, unless your running a completely sanitary commercial greenhouse (see previous blog on pest prevention in the greenhouse).
+Yes, this does allow the bad bugs to come in as well, but in our experience the bad bugs are likely getting in one way or another, unless you’re running a completely sanitary commercial greenhouse (see previous blog on pest prevention in the greenhouse).
 Instead, we try to create a balanced healthy ecosystem that has both bad and good bugs.
 Insects are part of the natural environment and they don’t always mean “disaster.”
 They just need to be properly controlled.

 We always recommend naturally attracting ladybugs regardless of whether you have a pest infestation or not.
-They provide a great preventative defense when they are around, and you do not need to purchase any ladybugs which may introduce any non-native varieties.
+They provide a great preventative defense when they are around, and eliminates the possibility of purchasing ladybugs of non-native varieties.
 It’s important to understand that natural populations have limits — if you have a major outbreak of aphids or other insects, you probably won’t be able to attract enough ladybugs to counter this entirely.
 However, they still provide great supplemental and long-term defense.